What is the Family Program?

 What if I can’t stay the entire time?

 In order to provide the most therapeutic experience for both residents and their loved ones, full participation is strongly encouraged.
-While we understand that it can be difficult to coordinate days away from work and family, it is our experience that the process is most effective for those who can commit to full attendance.
+While we understand that it can be difficult to coordinate time away from work and family, it is our experience that the process is most effective for those who can commit to full attendance.

 If you have concerns regarding this policy, please contact our family staff to discuss your options.